LyricFinancial/integration-guides/documentation/docs/03_Lyric_Snippet/Lyric_Widget.md

 **3) Create an instance of Lyric Widget.**

-The constructor takes the memberToken and an optional advanceUrl.
+The constructor takes the vendorClientAccountId and an optional advanceUrl.
 By default, the advance api in the Lyric services will be used, but it can be overridden to use a different url.
 Then call loadData() on it passing the newly generated token.  loadData() returns a promise so in the .then you can then get the html of the widget to add to your web page.

     var lyricWidget;